-In this course, teacher-researchers implement their literacy research plans.

-Coursework promotes professional development through coaching and mentoring models for teachers in order to support implementation of various instructional programs and practices.
-Teachers conduct data collection, analysis, and interpretations leading to recommendations for action based on findings.
-Students complete Chapters 4 and 5 as well as the abstract, table of contents, and tables and figures of the thesis.
-In this course students review all Reading Specialist standards and prepare for the MTTC examination.
-Prerequisite: RDG 692.
+In this course, teacher-researchers implement their action research literacy plans developed in RDG 692.
+Teachers conduct data collection, analysis, and interpretations leading to recommendations for actions, based on their findings.
+Students complete Chapters 4, 5, and 6, as well as the abstract, table of contents, and tables and figures of their action research thesis.
+Prerequisites: All MAR coursework completed.